-Hui Chang focuses on prosecuting complex securities fraud cases on behalf of institutional investor clients.
-As a member of Labaton Sucharow’s Case Development Group, Hui focuses on the identification, investigation and development of potential actions to recover investment losses resulting from violations of the federal securities laws, and corporate and fiduciary misconduct, and assisted the Firm in securing a number of lead counsel appointments in several class actions.
+As a member of the Firm’s Case Development Group, Hui was involved in the identification, investigation, and development of potential actions to recover investment losses resulting from violations of the federal securities laws, and corporate and fiduciary misconduct, and assisted the Firm in securing a number of lead counsel appointments in several class actions.

-Hui earned her J.D. from the University of California, Hastings College of Law, where she worked as a Graduate Research Assistant and a Moot Court Teaching Assistant.
-She received her undergraduate degree from the University of California, Berkeley.
+Hui earned her Juris Doctor from the University of California, Hastings College of Law, where she worked as a Graduate Research Assistant and a Moot Court Teaching Assistant.
+She received her bachelor’s degree from the University of California, Berkeley.

 Hui is fluent in Portuguese and proficient in Taiwanese.